MapsGL iOS - Getting Started

 - In the “Choose Package Products for mapsgl-apple-sdk” dialog, ensure your app target is selected under “Add to Target”, and click Add Package.

-A MapsGL static library will be added to your app target's “Frameworks, Libraries, and Embedded Content” section, and associated dynamic binary xcframeworks for MapsGL and Mapbox will be automatically added to your built app's frameworks by Xcode's build system.
+A MapsGL static library will be added to your app target’s “Frameworks, Libraries, and Embedded Content” section, and Xcode will resolve the frameworks required by the MapsGL products you include.

 Set up a map view